-Over the next four years, NetZeroCities will identify cities’ needs and help them overcome the current structural, institutional and cultural barriers they face in their path to becoming climate neutral by 2030.
+NetZeroCities will identify cities’ needs and help them overcome the current structural, institutional and cultural barriers they face in their path to becoming climate neutral by 2030.
 The approach aims to guide cities and citizens towards an inclusive, thriving, climate resilient and sustainable future.
-This will be done by
+This will be done by:

 - Developing a service-oriented platform supported by world-class practitioners.

-- Co-creating of solutions needed to achieve net-zero in a socially-inclusive way.
+- Co-creating solutions needed to achieve net zero emissions in a socially inclusive way.

-- Building tailored capacity on systemic change, citizen engagement and democratic governance, capital and financial structuring, and social innovation.
+- Building tailored capacity in systemic change, citizen engagement and democratic governance, capital and financial structuring, and social innovation.